EngineWorld/prismarine-core/README.md

 - [x] Support of accessor buffers
 - [x] Lower level accessor set
 - [x] Fully device memory based storing and copying, when loading mesh
+- [x] Divide uploading and current buffer storing (you can load meshes), while you using in traverse stable buffers
 - [ ] Improved support of storing constants
 - [ ] Advanced optimization